hyemmie/hyemmie/README.md

 - ⚡ Fun fact: ... -->

 🔭 Interested in all the technologies that enrich society.
-🌱 Currently learning web development and cryptography (focusing on zero-knowledge proof)
+🌱 Currently learning software engineering, distributed system and cryptography (focusing on zero-knowledge proof)
 🚀 My dream is to change the world with my technology!
 📑 Medium posts: https://medium.com/@Hyem_mie